 Board members shall not debate or vote upon the employment of any person to whom they are related within the fourth degree of consanguinity or affinity.
 Provided the Board member does not debate or vote upon the employment, the Board may vote to employ a person related to a Board member.

-Prohibited Expenditures Model Policy [required][new]
+Prohibited Expenditures Policy

 The Board of The Leadership School adopts the following policy, effective on the date of adoption by the Board.